California plaintiffs sue Chinese tech giant Tencent, alleging WeChat app is censoring and surveilling them

 Yang said he views the lawsuit as a more effective way to counter Tencent than Trump’s proposed ban, which he said could be difficult to pull off under U.S. law.

 Wang, the son of Chinese political prisoner Wang Bingzhang, specializes in legal cases involving human rights in China.
-Also representing the plaintiffs are civil-rights lawyer Paul L. Hoffman and half a dozen lawyers from The Lanier Law Firm of Houston, Tex., including Kenneth W. Starr, former independent counsel during the impeachment of President Clinton.
+Also representing the plaintiffs are civil rights lawyer Paul L. Hoffman and half a dozen lawyers from the Lanier Law Firm of Houston, including Kenneth W. Starr, former independent counsel during the impeachment of President Bill Clinton.

-Among other things, the lawsuit alleges that Tencent has turned over California WeChat user data and communications to Chinese authorities; censored and surveilled WeChat users in California; suspended and blocked their accounts after they’ve posted material critical of China; and profited by using their data and communications to improve the company’s censorship and surveillance algorithms.
+Among other things, the lawsuit alleges that Tencent has turned over California WeChat user data and communications to Chinese authorities, censored and surveilled WeChat users in California, suspended and blocked their accounts after they’ve posted material critical of China, and profited by using their data and communications to improve the company’s censorship and surveillance algorithms.

 As on Facebook, WeChat users can send direct messages, chat in groups or post updates on their timelines.
 One plaintiff, who created a WeChat account using his U.S. phone number, said Tencent suspended his account after he posted “politically sensitive information.”
 Later, he was able to read other people’s timeline posts but he wasn’t able to post updates of his own.

 WeChat also repeatedly shut down a chat group he helped set up with his fellow Chinese university alumni, the plaintiff said.
-One of his classmates, still living in China, said security agents there summoned him to discuss the group’s activities, and asked him about the group’s overseas members, the lawsuit says.
+One of his classmates, still living in China, said security agents there summoned him to discuss the group’s activities and asked him about the group’s overseas members, the lawsuit says.

 Another plaintiff, who works as a masseur, said his account was suspended for 42 days in early 2020 after he posted messages about the coronavirus pandemic.
 As a result he was unable to communicate with clients and lost about $500 a day in business.
 A third plaintiff, who runs a jewelry business, said that after she made political comments on WeChat, she was locked out of a group she created to discuss jewelry with clients, causing her to lose business.

-Plaintiff number four said some of her posts have prompted Tencent to send her warnings that “continued posting will lead to adverse actions being taken against her account."
+Plaintiff No. 4 said some of her posts have prompted Tencent to send her warnings that “continued posting will lead to adverse actions being taken against her account."
 For example, in 2020 “she received warnings against posting and forwarding content relating to the coronavirus pandemic,” the lawsuit says.
 And several of the chat groups to which she belongs have been suspended by WeChat “because of their content, which Tencent monitors, censors, and surveils,” the lawsuit says.

-Plaintiff number six said he created a WeChat account using a U.S. phone number “because his understanding was that doing so would avoid censorship and surveillance.
+Plaintiff No. 6 said he created a WeChat account using a U.S. phone number “because his understanding was that doing so would avoid censorship and surveillance.
 Yet, to his chagrin, that wasn’t true,” the lawsuit alleges.
 After posting “anti-CCP content,” his account has been suspended several times.
 And although it is currently unblocked, his friends and family in China can’t see his posts or messages.
 “No notice was given to Doe Plaintiff 6 that his account was being treated this way,” the lawsuit says.

 The plaintiffs’ allegations are similar to those that WeChat users in North America shared with The Washington Post recently.
 Those users, too, complained of being censored and locked out of their U.S.-registered accounts after posting information critical of China.

-The lawsuit also cites research published last year by University of Toronto’s Citizen Lab, showing that WeChat was subjecting overseas accounts to surveillance to train algorithms used to censor information in China.
+The lawsuit also cites research published last year by the University of Toronto’s Citizen Lab, showing that WeChat was subjecting overseas accounts to surveillance to train algorithms used to censor information in China.

 “We show that files and images shared by WeChat users with accounts outside of China are subject to political surveillance, and this content is used to train and build up the censorship system that WeChat uses to censor China-registered users,” the Citizen Lab researchers wrote.